dmccuskey/DMC-Corona-Library/README.md

 * **superClass() and superCall()**

-	Among other object-related methods, `dmc_objects` has `superClass()` to access an object's parent, and `superCall()` allows you to call an overridden method on a super class !
+	Among other object-related methods, `dmc_objects` has `superClass()` to access an object's parent, and `superCall()` which allows you to call an overridden method on a super class !

 * **an API similar to Corona display objects**

 	The core Corona Object API and Corona Physics Body API have been added to the pertinent base classes in `dmc_objects`.
-This allows you to treat your objects as if they were native Corona Display Objects &dagger;.
+This allows you to treat your custom objects as if they were native Corona Display Objects &dagger;.

 * **object printing support**